Installation Guidelines for Pro-install Partners

 Fusing standards

-1. All power feeds to Motive devices must include a 3–5 amp fuse located within 6" inches (15cm) of the connection to the power source
+1. All power feeds to Motive devices (except Omnicams) must include a 3–5 amp fuse located within 6" inches (15cm) of the connection to the power source.

 Electrical connections inside a dry cab